UniLogin/Proposals/refund.md

 * `executionGasLimit` - dynamic gas cost, calculated from execution In Gnosis Safe this parameter is called `safeTxGas`

-TODO: Finish
+## Not enough funds prevention

-Max gas calculation
+Max gas calculation allow to prevent 'Not enough funds' problem.
 ```
 maxGasFrom = token.balanceOf(this)/gasPrice;
 maxGas = min(executionGasLimit, maxGas);
 ```

-TODO: Add picture

 ### Relayer checks
 * check if `dataGas` is ok
 * check if `executionGas` is ok (enough to verify signatures and do refund)
 * check if signatures are ok
 * token is whitelisted
 * run estimation
     * check if execution is succesful
     * and check if there is enough funds
 TODO: Finish

 ### Smart contracts checks